owfm/owfm.me/posts/developer-experience.md

 order: 3
 ---

+## StoneX, London

+> fulltime, Nov 2020-present

+StoneX is a Fortune 100 multinational which provides commodity trading services to a wide variety of clients.
+As a member of the development team supporting the Metals Front Office, my role has mainly been on greenfield projects developing services in support of the base- and precious-metal trading and operations staff.

+### Selected projects:

+- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our teams CI/CD pipeline templates.
+The project required re-writing both our standard Dockerfiles and jest configuration to allow the running of unit tests inside docker containers and publishing of test artifacts.
+The project also added automated SemVer management for our services, including Dockerfile and git tagging with application versions to improve the visibility of the code running in production.

+1. Azure DevOps
+2. CI/CD
+3. Docker
+4. Jest

+- **Trade Blotter**: A React micro-frontend allowing the user to perform complex search queries on a trade information API, which is then presented to the user in a sortable/filterable/searchable table view.

+1. React
+1. Typescript
+1. AG-Grid

+- **Credit Optimisation Tool**: A data exploration tool built in React using Highcharts, and an express backend-for-frontend service performing data-fetching and aggregation from multiple internal data sources, including a data lake, SQL tables, and other business streams.
+The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search and filtering interface.
+The first phase release of this tool has been hugely successful, and I was asked to present it the executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

+1. React / Express
+1. Typescript
+1. Highcharts
+1. Express
+1. SQL, MongoDB, Postgres

+- **SonarQube Integration**: I have overseen our team's integration with SonarQube for static code-checking and code-quality checks, incorporating it into our PR and CI/CD workflow.

 ## Stylus Education, London

 > freelance, Jan 2019-present

 As a key member of the Stylus Education team, I have built and deployed the **Node, Python and React/Redux architecture** for this London EdTech start-up.
 The company supports science, English and maths tutoring by providing students and tutors with bespoke practice exam-papers and detailed, targeted feedback reports.
+(Note: as of mid-2021, Stylus is no longer trading).

 ### Services implemented: